Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ## What is React

 React is a declarative JavaScript library introduced by Facebook in 2013.
-We'll look at how React came about and determine some of the skills you'll need as a React developer.
+You'll look at how React came about and determine some of the skills you'll need as a React developer.

 Let's start by looking at React's definition from the official React JS website:

 "[React](https://reactjs.org/) is a declarative, efficient, and flexible JavaScript library for building user interfaces.
 It lets you compose complex UIs from small and isolated pieces of code called “components”."

-React allows us to break down our complex user interfaces into smaller, bite-sized pieces of functionality that operate on their own; managing their `state`, given some sort of `input` data referred to as `props`.
+React allows you to break down your complex user interfaces into smaller, bite-sized pieces of functionality that operate on their own; managing their `state`, given some sort of `input` data referred to as `props`.
 These smaller components are brought together as building blocks for larger, more complex user interfaces that interact via passed in `data` and `events`.

 **Components** are written using a combination of JavaScript and HTML, mixed together into files that commonly carry a `.JSX` file type (although this is not strictly necessary).

 React is declarative in nature.
-To clarify this, when React is described as 'declarative', it means we can tell React what we want it to do or display, without having to worry about how this will be achieved.
+To clarify this, when React is described as 'declarative', it means you can tell React what you want it to do, or display, without having to worry about how this will be achieved.

-As an example, if we update `text` and `color` on a page using plain JavaScript, it would look like this (an imperative way):
+As an example, if you update `text` and `color` on a page using plain JavaScript, it would look like this (an imperative way):

 ```
 const myHTMLElement = document.querySelector('#my-element');